awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 For more information about instance roles and Amazon EC2, see [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html), [Using IAM Roles to Grant Permissions to Applications Running on Amazon EC2 Instances](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-usingrole-ec2instance.html), and [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-creatingrole-service.html)\.

-### Install and Configure Jenkins and the AWS CodePipeline Plugin for Jenkins<a name="tutorials-four-stage-pipeline-prerequisites-jenkins-configure"></a>
+### Install and Configure Jenkins and the CodePipeline Plugin for Jenkins<a name="tutorials-four-stage-pipeline-prerequisites-jenkins-configure"></a>

-**To install Jenkins and the AWS CodePipeline Plugin for Jenkins**
+**To install Jenkins and the CodePipeline Plugin for Jenkins**

 1. Create an Amazon EC2 instance where you will install Jenkins, and in **Step 3: Configure Instance Details**, make sure you choose the instance role you created \(for example, *JenkinsAccess*\)\.
 For more information about creating Amazon EC2 instances, see [Launch an Amazon EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-instance_linux.html)\.
 **Note**
 If you already have Jenkins resources you want to use, you can do so, but you must create a special IAM user, apply the **AWSCodePipelineCustomActionAccess** managed policy to that user, and then configure and use the access credentials for that user on your Jenkins resource\.
 If you want to use the Jenkins UI to supply the credentials, configure Jenkins to only allow HTTPS\.
-For more information, see [Troubleshooting AWS CodePipeline](troubleshooting.md)\.
+For more information, see [Troubleshooting CodePipeline](troubleshooting.md)\.

 1. Install Jenkins on the Amazon EC2 instance\.
-For more information, see the Jenkins documentation for [installing Jenkins](https://wiki.jenkins.io/display/JENKINS/Installing+Jenkins) and [starting and accessing Jenkins](https://wiki.jenkins.io/display/JENKINS/Starting+and+Accessing+Jenkins), as well as [details of integration with Jenkins](integrations-action-type.md#JenkinsInt_2) in [Product and Service Integrations with AWS CodePipeline](integrations.md)\.
+For more information, see the Jenkins documentation for [installing Jenkins](https://wiki.jenkins.io/display/JENKINS/Installing+Jenkins) and [starting and accessing Jenkins](https://wiki.jenkins.io/display/JENKINS/Starting+and+Accessing+Jenkins), as well as [details of integration with Jenkins](integrations-action-type.md#JenkinsInt_2) in [Product and Service Integrations with CodePipeline](integrations.md)\.

 1. Launch Jenkins, and on the home page, choose **Manage Jenkins**\.

 1. On the **Manage Jenkins** page, choose **Manage Plugins**\.

 1. Choose the **Available** tab, and in the **Filter** search box, type **AWS CodePipeline**\.
-Choose **AWS CodePipeline Plugin for Jenkins** from the list and choose **Download now and install after restart**\.
+Choose **CodePipeline Plugin for Jenkins** from the list and choose **Download now and install after restart**\.

 1. On the **Installing Plugins/Upgrades** page, select **Restart Jenkins when installation is complete and no jobs are running**\.